Close Menu

 Water helps stimulate your digestive system after sleep.
 It supports stomach acid production, bowel movements, and overall gut motility.

-Many people notice less bloating, less constipation, and a more regular morning routine when they hydrate before coffee.
+Many people notice less bloating, less constipation, and a more regular morning routine when they drink water before coffee.
 This is especially helpful if you tend to feel puffy, sluggish, or uncomfortable in the mornings.

 Starting with water allows digestion to switch on naturally before introducing caffeine, which can be irritating to an empty, dehydrated stomach.